-My PhD is a collaborative project.
-I'm working with the NewcastleGateshead Initiative, the destination marketing agency for NewcastleGateshead.
+My PhD was a collaborative project.
+I worked with the NewcastleGateshead Initiative, the destination marketing agency for NewcastleGateshead.
 As places compete for:

 place branding activities are used to promote places in this competitive environment.
-The research investigates the relationship between place branding and urban development.
+The research investigated the relationship between place branding and urban development.

-NewcastleGateshead is my core case study.
-I will be studying four other case study cities.
-This will help me develop a comparative approach and provide learning for my partner agency.
+NewcastleGateshead was my core case study.
+I studied four other case study cities.
+This helped me develop a comparative approach and provided learning for my partner agency.

 I was attracted to CURDS due to the possibility of working on a project with a non-academic partner.
-It means my research will have impact through its use by that organisation.
+It meant my research would have impact through its use by that organisation.

-CURDS' good links to organisations in the region mean it is successful in providing collaborative projects.
+CURDS' good links to organisations in the region means it is successful in providing collaborative projects.

 Academic and career history

-Before starting this project, I worked as a policy officer in town planning for a local authority.
+Before starting the project, I worked as a policy officer in town planning for a local authority.

 Before that I studied for my undergraduate degree at Durham University.
 I have undertaken postgraduate studies at both Durham and Newcastle University.

-I have found both my previous study and work experience useful as I undertake this project.
+I found both my previous study and work experience useful as I undertook this project.
 The change back to a university setting was easy as the nature of PhD research means you make the project your own.

 Studying with CURDS

-The best thing about studying in CURDS is the expert advice and support offered by supervisors.
+The best thing about studying in CURDS was the expert advice and support offered by supervisors.

 It's fantastic and allows you to develop your research project with confidence.

-The links they have to people working in practice and to academics around the world are great for my work.
+The links they have to people working in practice and to academics around the world were great for my work.

 Student life at Newcastle University

 There is also a training programme for postgraduate researchers.
-This is a good way to meet people in different disciplines in the early stages.
+This was a good way to meet people in different disciplines in the early stages.

-There lots of things to get involved in should you want to.
+There are lots of things to get involved in should you want to.